tomgxz/Kraken/README.md

   - the ability to view the password with the all-seeing eye
   - Signup fields to be name, email, username, and two passwords to make sure they get it correct
   - SQL database that stores user and site information
-  - fully functional error checking on all fields as follows
+  - Fully functional error checking on all fields as follows
   >- All fields must not be empty
   >- Name can have spaces and non-alphanumeric characters and must be longer than 2.
   >- Email must be in an email format.